dumblond/SemesterProject2/readme.md

 ## Description

-The customer can do the shopping from the coach, and the store management can do the admininstration of the page.
+The customer can do the shopping from the couch, and the store management can do the admininstration of the page.

 The page have